Wu Xiaojun

-Wu Xiaojun (吴晓军; born January 1966) is a Chinese politician and the current party secretary of Qinghai and governor of Qinghai.
+Wu Xiaojun (吴晓军; born January 1966) is a Chinese politician and the current party secretary of Gansu since September 2026.

 Early life and education

 Wu was born in Taihe County, Jiangxi, in January 1966.
 In 1984, he entered Jiangxi University, majoring in political economics.

 Career in Jiangxi

 He joined the Chinese Communist Party (CCP) in May 1986, and got involved in politics in July 1988, when he was assigned to Jiangxi Economic Information Center as an official.
 Beginning in May 1994, he served in several posts in the General Office of Jiangxi Provincial People's Government, including section member, secretary, and deputy director.
 He was appointed vice mayor of Yingtan in August 2006 and was admitted to member of the standing committee of the CCP Yingtan Municipal Committee, the province's top authority.
 In June 2010, he became deputy director of Jiangxi Provincial Development and Reform Commission, rising to director in October 2014.
 He was promoted to be vice governor of Jiangxi in March 2017, and two years later was promoted to member of the standing committee of the CCP Jiangxi Provincial Committee, the province's top authority.
 In March 2020, he was appointed party secretary of the capital Nanchang, the top political position in the city.